mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 known contact was between personnel of the Galastrian Metals corporation, based out of Tharver in the Gateway sector.
-This produced no new trade opportunities and a great deal of friction, as the K’kree had little interest in conducting commerce with vermin.
+This produced no new trade opportunities and a great deal of friction, as the K'kree had little interest in conducting commerce with vermin.

-The human states close to the Two Thousand Worlds were mostly small multi-planet polities, corporations or single-world governments and posed little threat to the K’kree.
+The human states close to the Two Thousand Worlds were mostly small multi-planet polities, corporations or single-world governments and posed little threat to the K'kree.
 However, once scouts from the emerging Third Imperium arrived in the region the situation changed.
-Formal contact was made in 103 and the K’kree quickly became aware that this was an empire that might rival their own.
+Formal contact was made in 103 and the K'kree quickly became aware that this was an empire that might rival their own.

 The spinward frontier of the Two Thousand Worlds remained troublesome.
-The small states of Gateway included several pirate kingdoms whose raiders were quite willing to prey on K’kree vessels.
-At the same time, the Two Thousand Worlds was reaching the maximum size governable under its system – and the K’kree had no interest in changing.
+The small states of Gateway included several pirate kingdoms whose raiders were quite willing to prey on K'kree vessels.
+At the same time, the Two Thousand Worlds was reaching the maximum size governable under its system – and the K'kree had no interest in changing.
 Thus interaction with humans was limited to the occasional punitive expedition.

 **The Lords of Thunder**
-The antics of the G’naak in Gateway and along the frontiers caused considerable alarm and voices began to demand a return to the Fundamental Principles of Survival.
+The antics of the G'naak in Gateway and along the frontiers caused considerable alarm and voices began to demand a return to the Fundamental Principles of Survival.
 This was an unusual level of dissent for the Two Thousand Worlds, prompted by a feeling that sooner or later hungry humans would come trailingwards in force.
-Better to act now; sterilise their worlds if they could not be taken and create a zone where no G’naak could find sustenance, as the K’kree of old had done when in desperate need.
+Better to act now; sterilise their worlds if they could not be taken and create a zone where no G'naak could find sustenance, as the K'kree of old had done when in desperate need.

-Eventually dissent became focussed on a leader named L’lluii!pri’vguurlg, who embodied the Fundamental Principles and questioned the authority of Steppelords who would not embrace them.
-L’lluii!pri’vguurlg formally declared a return to the Fundamental Principles – on
+Eventually dissent became focussed on a leader named L'lluii!pri'vguurlg, who embodied the Fundamental Principles and questioned the authority of Steppelords who would not embrace them.
+L'lluii!pri'vguurlg formally declared a return to the Fundamental Principles – on

-behalf of the whole K’kree species – in 874, a challenge that could not be allowed to pass.
+behalf of the whole K'kree species – in 874, a challenge that could not be allowed to pass.
 In 885 he and his followers were exiled from the Two Thousand Worlds.

-L’lluii!pri’vguurlg and his people founded Xuruk’xaar’keer! , which roughly translates to Anglic as Lords of Thunder.
+L'lluii!pri'vguurlg and his people founded Xuruk'xaar'keer! , which roughly translates to Anglic as Lords of Thunder.
 They set up a powerbase on the fringes of human space, which is sometimes known as the Xuruk Empire and more commonly as the Lords